Registration and Course Credit

 Dropping a Class

-- The drop deadline is the first 60 percent of the term.
-Please refer to the academic calendar on the Office of the University Registrar’s website for the most current dates.
+1. The drop deadline is the first 60 percent of the term.
+Please refer to the academic calendar for the most current dates.

 Withdrawal from all classes

-- The deadline to receive an automatic “W” is the first 60 percent of the term.
-Refer to the academic calendar on the Office of the University Registrar’s website for the most current dates.
+1. The deadline to receive an automatic “W” is the first 60 percent of the term.
+Students need to refer to the academic calendar for the most current dates.

-- Please refer to the academic calendar on the Office of the University Registrar's website for the withdrawal deadline.
+3. Students should refer to the academic calendar for the withdrawal deadline.

-Visit the Office of the University Registrar's website at http://www.registrar.txstate.edu/ or contact the Office of the University Registrar at 512.245.2367 for the proper procedures.
+Visit TXST One Stop’s website at https://onestop.txst.edu/registrar/dropping-or-withdrawing.html or contact One Stop at 512.245.8978 for the proper procedures.
 Students living in university residence halls must also contact the Department of Housing and Residential Life in person, by letter, or by fax.